-An early Easter this year means egg hunts and bunny sightings follow by less than a week the last of Long Island’s St. Patrick’s Day celebrations, the start of nature's rebirth, and even a space-based chocolate festival sure to delight the sweetest tooth.
+Weather permitting, what we do have in March is four weekends worth of outdoor St. Patrick’s Day celebrations, the start of nature's rebirth, and even a space-based chocolate festival sure to delight the sweetest tooth.
 And while you might be eager for outdoor entertainment, we remind you there are still plenty of indoor alternatives should the weather necessitate an extended bit of cabin fever.

 In the meantime, sign up for our FREE newsletters to get posts like this delivered to your inbox.
 There’s so much to do in March, you just might need them.

-Montauk's popular parade closes out the St. Patrick's Day season on Long Island.
+Montauk's popular parade helps to close out the St. Patrick's Day season on Long Island.
 Photo courtesy of Montauk Friends of Erin

 All month long

-Beginning with Kings Park on Saturday, March 3 and continuing through Montauk on Sunday, March 25, Long Island celebrates its Irish heritage in grand style.
-Also enjoy parades in Rockville Centre, Bayport-Blue Point, Hampton Bays, Patchogue, and, of course, Huntington, one of the largest parades with more than 50,000 spectators expected.
+Beginning with Kings Park on Saturday, March 2 and continuing through Jamesport on Saturday, March 30, Long Island celebrates its Irish heritage in grand style.
+Also enjoy parades in Rockville Centre, Bayport-Blue Point, Farmingdale, Hampton Bays, Patchogue, Montauk, and, of course, Huntington, one of the largest parades with more than 50,000 spectators expected.
 FREE.
 Artistic kids might enjoy painting an owl at Key to My Art.
 See a complete list of St. Patrick's Day entertainment here.

 In this traditional March event, kids 3 and older can learn to fly fish at Connetquot River State Park with the help of Trout Unlimited experts.